Small Games of Chance & Bingo

 - Senior Citizens Group $50 (Games for their members only.)

 - 3-Day Only $15 (Games no more than 3 consecutive days in one year.)

 - Entertainment Only $0 (Games for entertainment only, all prizes are nominal.)

 No more than twice in any one week, except an association shall be permitted to conduct the game of bingo for a period not to exceed ten days at the association's exposition, carnival, or fair site.
 Please refer to the Bingo Law – Rules for Licensing and Operation and Penalty for additional information.

 Please note that if you are conducting Bingo and will be selling raffles and/or 50/50 chances a Small Games of Chance license is also required.

 This information is not intended to be, nor should be construed, as legal advice.
-Please contact the PNA Legal Hotline with any questions at (717) 703-3080.
+Contact the PNA Legal Hotline with any questions at (717) 703-3080.